syntax-syndicate/polar-adapters/README.md

 	webhookSecret: process.env.POLAR_WEBHOOK_SECRET!,
 	onPayload: async (payload) => {
 		// Handle the payload

-        // No need to return an acknowledge response, just resolve this Promise }
+        	// No need to return an acknowledge response }
 });
 ```